-Karen White is the New York Times bestselling author of more than twenty novels, including the Tradd Street series, The Night the Lights Went Out, Flight Patterns, The Sound of Glass, A Long Time Gone, and The Time Between.
-She is the coauthor of The Forgotton Room with New York Times bestselling authors Beatriz Williams and Lauren Willig.
+Karen White is the New York Times and USA Today bestselling author of 30 books, including the Tradd Street series, The Last Night in London, Dreams of Falling, The Night the Lights Went Out, Flight Patterns, The Sound of Glass, and A Long Time Gone.
+She is the coauthor of All the Ways We Said Goodbye, The Glass Ocean and The Forgotten Room with New York Times bestselling authors Beatriz Williams and Lauren Willig.
 She grew up in London but now lives with her husband near Atlanta, Georgia.

 More About Karen

-With more than 1.8 million books in print in eight different languages, Karen White is a New York Times and USA Today bestselling author of 23 novels, including the popular Charleston-set Tradd Street mystery series.
+With almost two million books in print in fifteen different languages, Karen White is a New York Times and USA Today bestselling author of 30 novels, including the popular Charleston-set Tradd Street mystery series.

 Raised in a house full of brothers, Karen’s love of books and strong female characters first began in the third grade when the local librarian issued her a library card and placed The Secret of the Old Clock, a Nancy Drew Mystery, in her hands.